It creates initial values for any non-generic data types.

 assignment to a data object, the value operator VALUE creates a new temporary

 data object whose data type is determined by the specified type and whose content is determined by the

 parameters passed.
 This data object is used as the operand of a statement and then deleted.
 It is deleted

-when the current statement is closed or after the analysis of a relational expression once the truth value is determined.
+either when the current statement is closed or when a relational expression is evaluated after the truth value is determined.

 is created.
 This variable is initialized or overwritten in full before the assignment of the values